DoKe65/dokels-employee-directory-wd8/README.md

 When a user clicks on one of the cards, an overlay has to be displayed with detailled informations, a way to close the window and a possibility to switch forth and back between each employee.

+Searching for a user does two things: It searches for matching user names (full names) and hides the employees not matching the input.
+When displaying an employee's detailed information inside the overlay, switching back and forth only shows the employees currently displayed inside the directory (search results).

 Other than a mockup for how the page should look roundabout, nothing is provided and we need to write the necessary files from scratch.

 ### Provided Files